GamesCreed

 Build and expand your camp.

 Coins are probably your most important assets in Kingdom Eighties, as they’re also your only asset.
-Unlike in other tower defense games, you don’t constantly have to gather and manage resources, instead the only thing you need to worry about is how many coins you have on you.
+Unlike in other tower defense games, you don’t constantly have to gather and manage resources; instead, the only thing you need to worry about is how many coins you have on you.

 You will need coins to do just about anything in-game, such as the aforementioned child recruitment, clearing trees, giving orders, and upgrading your base all require coins.
 That’s not to say coins are scarce; in fact, it’s quite the opposite, as depending on how many kids you have recruited, you will acquire a small fortune just by riding around.

 Just keep in mind that your coins won’t last forever, as you will need to spend them on expanding your base.
 You will need to make sure that your base has adequate defenses if you want to keep the Greed out.
 The Greed hit fast and they hit hard, and if your defenses aren’t up to scratch, you will soon find yourself losing territory and all their bonuses, along with your camp being overrun with Greed.
-Another reason why you don’t want your defenses to go down is because your archers need cover to stand behind while they prepare their attacks, and if they can’t do that, then they can’t kill the Greed.
+Another reason why you don’t want your defenses to go down is that your archers need cover to stand behind while they prepare their attacks, and if they can’t do that, then they can’t kill the Greed.

 Kingdom Eighties, PC, Review, Screenshots, GamesCreed

 Now, you’re probably thinking as to why our blob-like antagonists are called the Greed.
-Well, you see, the Greed are, as you would expect, greedy and want that oh so lovely crown sitting on Leader’s head.
-Without their shiny gold crown, Leader cannot lead his friends, which means game over… For some reason.
+Well, you see, the Greed are, as you would expect, greedy and want that oh so lovely crown sitting on the Leader’s head.
+Without their shiny gold crown, the Leader cannot lead his friends, which means game over… For some reason.
 This doesn’t fully get explained, so just roll with it.

 As for Leaders’ friends, they provide a variety of useful skills that will help you navigate around your territory and fight off the Greed.
 However, if you want them to help out, you will need to complete a short side quest for each of them.
-These aren’t really that difficult and are usually just your typical fetch quest.
+These aren’t that difficult and are usually just your typical fetch quest.

 Kingdom Eighties, PC, Review, Screenshots, GamesCreed